-Numerous low-cost airlines are flying to Split from around Europe so you can get some pretty cheap flights to here for most of the year especially from March to November.
-EasyJet, German Wings, Volotea, they all fly here and more airlines are adding Split to their destination every year.
+Numerous low-cost airlines are flying to Split from around Europe so you can get some pretty cheap flights here for most of the year especially from March to November.
+EasyJet, German Wings, Volotea, all fly here and more airlines are adding Split to their destination every year.

 Use your favourite flight booking engine to find good deals on flights to Split.
 My favourite one is kayak.com.
 If you are arriving from North America, Canada or Australia, the best option is to fly to one of the large European airports such as London, Vienna or Frankfurt and change there for a flight to Split.

 Note: There is no train service running from Split to Dubrovnik.
 Instead, get a bus or ferry, both taking about 4 hours to connect these two cities.

 The trains to Split train station run from Zagreb, the Croatian capital so if you would like to get to Split by train you have to get to Zagreb and change there.
 Zagreb has numerous international train connections with European countries and cities including Vienna, Munich, Frankfurt so Zagreb is your main interrail hub to plan your rail travel in Croatia.

 Trains run to and from Zagreb 2 to 3 times a day depending on the season with the journey lasting between 6 and 8 hours.
 There is also an overnight train between Split and Zagreb which is a good option if you want to save some money on accommodation.